 The Foreign exchange market, the largest financial market in the world, allows traders to speculate, buy, sell and exchange currencies.
 While it gives traders an opportunity to earn huge profits, it also offers the risk of incurring losses.
 The amount of information on the internet including the price movements, fundamental and technical analysis may attract you to the trading business making it look quite profitable for most of the traders but that is actually not the case.
 Many traders lose money quite often.There are successful traders as well but success comes to them gradually in long term with experience and practice.

 Now that you have read all, as a new trader you might be planning to retreat from trading in the Forex market.
 But do not change your mind as success will come to you; experience, knowledge, and practice will drive your way to success.
+Furthermore, Forex brokers like AvaTrade offer education, videos, ebooks and webinars so you can learn to trade the right way.

 The following 10 reasons of why a new trader is more exposed to losing the entire funds in few days; will help you to understand the process and avoid making the same mistakes.
 Before getting started as a trader, you must understand the blunders what most of the traders make, as this will help you take calculative steps increasing your probability to be successful.